Caroline Chalk (Head of Training), Jackie Evans, Phil Batty, Gudi Schepokat.

-Includes individual sessions, small mixed groups, year groups and whole group work.
+Includes individual sessions and group work.

 Developing throughout the three years:

-Understanding the use of your voice; movement classes; discussion groups and talks; video study; student presentations building up to introductory talks on the Alexander Technique.
+Understanding the use of your voice; movement classes; discussion groups and talks; video study; student presentations building up to giving introductory talks on the Alexander Technique.

 In their third year, trainees progress to giving supervised lessons to members of the public in class time; they give talks and teach music students at Bristol University.